jtmarquez/fuzzy_structural_classification/README.md

-Implementation of fuzzy logic on a problem of classification of the physical condition of structures such as houses, structures, etc.
+Implementation of fuzzy logic on a problem of classification of the physical condition of structures such as houses, structures, etc. using simpful library.

 By Ignacio Márquez.
 API and python implementation made by José Tomás Márquez